-There are many reasons why it can be difficult to open up to friends or family.
+There are many reasons why it can be difficult to open up to friends and family.
 Perhaps you worry about burdening them or that they won't understand.
-I would like to offer you the opportunity to talk about what is troubling you with someone who is not involved in your world, does not know your family or friends, and has no expectations of you.
-I aim to provide a safe and confidential space where you may speak openly, without fear of judgement, and be accepted just as you are.
+One of the benefits of counselling is the opportunity to talk about what is troubling you with someone who is not involved in your world and has no expectations of you.
+It can feel daunting trying to find someone you feel comfortable with based solely on a picture and a profile so I always offer clients a telephone call before we meet so you can have a sense of me as a person and how it might be to work together.